 What can be done to improve recruitment in the public sector?

-Given the principle that “you get what you pay for,” a natural recruitment tool to look at is salary.
-Can an organization attract better people by paying higher salaries?
-For the public sector, there is a concern that high salaries may be counterproductive, as they may attract people without high intrinsic motivation to work in the sector (people lacking public service motivation).
+An organization could offer higher salaries to attract better people.
+For the public sector, however, there is a concern that high salaries may be counterproductive, as they may attract people without high intrinsic motivation to work in the sector (people lacking public service motivation).
 A 2013 study addresses this issue in a credible way by exploiting a 2011 recruitment drive for public sector positions in Mexico .
 The drive to recruit community development agents took place across 106 recruitment sites, with salaries randomly assigned across sites.
-In some localities, the posted wage was 5,000 Mexican pesos a month (approximately $500 at the time), corresponding to the 80th percentile of the wage distribution for the population in those localities.
+In some localities, the posted wage was 5,000 Mexican pesos a month (approximately US$500 at the time), corresponding to the 80th percentile of the wage distribution for the population in those localities.
 In other localities, the posted wage was much lower, at 3,750 pesos per month.

 A great deal of information is available about the candidates: earnings in other jobs, measures of raw cognitive ability (IQ), and market skills (such as computer use and years of schooling), as well as standard measures of personality traits and public service motivation.
 The main finding is that higher wages attract better candidates, as measured by quality—candidates with higher earnings in other jobs, a better occupational profile (in terms of experience and white-collar background), higher IQ, and preferable personality traits.
 Higher salaries also attract candidates with stronger public service motivation (Figure 1), suggesting that higher salaries do not crowd out motivation.

-Another way to attract motivated workers to the public sector might be to underline the social dimension of public service.
-A 2010 randomized controlled trial in a developing country assesses whether emphasizing the social dimension of a public sector job works to attract motivated workers .
-In 2010, Zambia created a new civil service cadre called the Community Health Assistant, with the main task of visiting households to provide health care services in underserved areas.
+Another way to attract motivated workers to the public sector might be to underline the social dimension of public service, a mechanism explored by an RCT that took place in 2010, when Zambia created a new civil service cadre called the Community Health Assistant .
+The main task was visiting households to provide health care services in underserved areas.
 The roughly 330 newly created positions were advertised through recruitment posters in public spaces across 48 districts.
-In half of the districts, which were randomly selected, the poster advertised the career opportunities associated with the position (“Become a community health worker to gain skills and boost your career!”), while in the other half of the districts the advertisement had more of a public service emphasis (“Want to serve your community?
+In half of the districts, which were randomly selected, the poster advertised the career opportunities associated with the position (“Become a community health worker to gain skills and boost your career!”), while in the other half the advertisement had more of a public service emphasis (“Want to serve your community?
 Become a community health worker!”).

 Limitations and gaps

 As underlined above, gathering sound evidence on workers’ motivation and its implications for productivity and other dimensions of job performance is subject to tough methodological challenges.
-Experimental methods (either laboratory experiments or randomized controlled trials in the field) have been used to address some of these challenges.
-To be credible, findings from laboratory experiments need to be complemented by evidence from the field, but there have been only a few randomized controlled trials, because their implementation can be very demanding.
+Experimental methods (either laboratory experiments or RCT in the field) have been used to address some of these challenges.
+To be credible, findings from laboratory experiments need to be complemented by evidence from the field, but there have been only a few RCT, because their implementation can be very demanding.
 As a result, the evidence on workers’ motivation is still rather limited, which affects the generalizability of the study findings.
 For instance, it is questionable how much evidence gathered from Zambia can guide policy in Germany.
 This challenge is particularly relevant for employment in the public sector, as the role of the public sector can be very different in different countries.
+The contrasting results between India and Denmark in terms of honesty and selection into public service point at this.
 Evidence on important aspects of motivation—for instance, its psychological determinants and how it evolves over the career of individuals—is also scarce.
 This limited knowledge can nonetheless provide some useful guidance to policy.